AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/concepts/authentication/index.md

 ## Overview

 Every request made to Firefly APIs must include an encrypted access token.
-Your secure, server-side application retrieves an access token by making a request to the [Adobe Identity Management System (IMS)](https://www.adobe.com/content/dam/cc/en/trust-center/ungated/whitepapers/corporate/adobe-identity-management-services-security-overview.pdf) with your "client ID" and "client secret".
+Your secure, server-side application retrieves an access token by making a request to the [Adobe Identity Management System (IMS)](https://www.adobe.com/content/dam/cc/en/trust-center/ungated/whitepapers/corporate/adobe-identity-management-services-security-overview.pdf) with your **Client ID** and **Client Secret**.

 ## Prerequisites